Glendale Disability Claims Lawyer

 - Ability to perform light-duty or modified work

 - Ability to perform other employment

 - Education level

 At Glauber Berenson Vego, our Glendale disability claims attorneys will work hard to obtain the maximum available benefits on your behalf.
 While we strive to recover efficient, favorable settlements for our clients, we are fully prepared to take your case to trial if necessary.

 Example of Permanent Injuries

-While any injury can result in lasting complications, some more frequently lead to lifelong impairment.
+While any injury can result in lasting complications, some more frequently lead to lifelong disability.

 Some examples of permanent injuries include:

 - Loss of sight

 These and other injuries can permanent impact your ability to work and earn a living for yourself and your family, but workers’ compensation can help.
 As an injured employee in the state of California, you have the right to seek compensation when you suffer serious, life-altering injures on the job.
 Glauber Berenson Vego is here to help guide you through this process and fight for the maximum benefits you are owed.